 Most of the Friends were associated with the linen business.
 It was in Moyallon that the first Vitrol yard in Ireland was set up.
 Vitrol speeded the bleaching process and became a great asset to the linen manufacturers.
 The Quakers were concerned for the welfare of their workers and it was from Moyallon that a Mr. Richardson went to Bessbrook and built a linen mill with a model village for the workers.
 This village was far ahead of its time and the workers of Bessbrook enjoyed living conditions far superior to any of their contemporaries in the United Kingdom.

 Back in Moyallon a sort of Parochial Hall called The Reading Room was built for the spiritual and social side of life.
 Here undenominational services were held every Sunday night for over 100 years.
 Here too were held Conventions, lectures, Band-of-Hope meetings, entertainments and Christmas Festivities.

 The Quakers have always been early in the field where education is concerned.
 The Friends' School in Lisburn is only one of the many good schools founded by them.

 Away back in 1859, the Richardsons built the Old Moyallon School on their lands for the benefit of a wide community.
 Here also they founded a Sunday School and through it guided thousands of young people on their way to adolescence and the better life.

-In 1932 the Richardsons built the New School close by the Old School and so the influence goes on. [photograph of Mr. S Richardson is shown above]
+In 1932 the Richardsons built the New School close by the Old School and so the influence goes on. [photograph of Mr. S Richardson is shown left]

 At the beginning of this [20th] century the Late Mr. Stephens Richardson came to reside in Moyallon.
 He was a fluent speaker, a successful businessman, a great bible student and was very enthusiastic about anything he put his hand to.
 He was made a recorded minister for The Friends and he put Moyallon on the map.